 - Cycle counting with small sections of your inventory regularly.

 In the end, both methods end with counting your full inventory.
-It is up to you to decide if you would like to do the full count in 1-2 days or spread this out in smaller time frames throughout the year.
+Since inventory counts can be time-consuming, It is up to you to decide if you would like to do the full count in 1-2 days or spread this out in smaller time frames throughout the year.

 When to execute your inventory count

-We mentioned above about different methods for counting your inventory.
-When it comes time to choose when to carry out your count, you can choose to do it annually, bi-annually or more often if you are doing cycle counting.
+In the previous section, we mentioned a couple of inventory counting methods to help you keep track of your stock levels.
+When it comes time to choose when to carry out your count, you can choose to do it annually, bi-annually, or more often if you are doing cycle counting.

 Finding the right time to execute the inventory count will look different for each company depending on if they mostly serve festivals, weddings, conferences, etc. If your company serves multiple types of live events, it may seem like you never have a spare moment because there are always events going on.